Kinegraph-X/formantCore/readme.md

 ⚡ Speed: Fast rendering and responsiveness.
 Our first feedbacks were just : "Oh it's fast!".

-⏩ Asynchronous DOM Rendering: The rendering embraces the browser's async capabilities.
+⏩ Batched DOM Rendering: The rendering embraces the browser's async capabilities.
 Smooth and efficient.
 No VDOM cumbersomness.

 📦 Clean Separation: Model, view, controller and styles, all separated, all Javascript – No separation of languages, but just organized coding.
 No HTML in the code of the controler, no variables spread all around the code of the view.